Last Round Arthurs: Characters

 The student council secretary of Camelot International High School who is secretly a member of the Dame du Lac/Ladies of the Lake.
 She is later revealed to be the reincarnation of Nimue who was Merlin's love interest in the past.
 She still retains some feelings for Rintarou in the present.
+In the end, she took the 4th seat of the new version of Knights of the Round Table.